MikeORed/random-tables-mcp/docs/guides/templates.md

 In this example:

 - The first entry will roll on the "furniture" table and insert the result
-- The second entry will roll 1d4 times on the "monsters" table and insert the results with the title "Monsters: "
+- The second entry will roll 3 times on the "monsters" table and insert the results (the title "Monsters" is for identification only)
 - The third entry will roll on the "treasure" table and insert the result

 ## Nested Templates